Śrīla Jīva Gosvāmī

-[December 29, 2019 is the disappearance day of Śrīla Jīva Gosvāmī in Vṛndāvana, India.
+[August 30, 2020 is the appearance day of Śrīla Jīva Gosvāmī in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of a discourse by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on September 13, 2016.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is the āvirbhāva tithi of Śrīla Jīva Gosvāmī, who is one amongst the six gosvāmīs (ṣaḍ-gosvāmīs) – Śrīla Rūpa Gosvāmī, Śrīla Sanātana Gosvāmī, Śrīla Raghunātha Bhatta Gosvāmī, Śrīla Gopāla Bhatta Gosvāmī, Śrīla Raghunātha Dāsa Gosvāmī and Śrīla Jīva Gosvāmī.